 Careful money management is key when you're living on a fixed income.

 When you know exactly how much money you have coming in on a monthly basis, it's important to develop a budget that allows you to make sure that the mandatory expenses are covered first.
 Once you have budgeted for necessities, you'll be able to allocate any additional funds for the other items or services that you need or want.
 Once your budget is developed, follow it carefully.

 Before making any nonessential purchases in any given month, take care of paying your mandatory expenses.
 The first bills you should pay each month include your mortgage or rent, prescription refills, utilities, food, and health insurance.
 Until those expenses are taken care of, you shouldn't spend part of your monthly income on anything else.

-If you're income is fixed, it's more important than ever to take steps to make sure that you are getting the most for your money at all times.
+If your income is fixed, it's more important than ever to take steps to make sure that you are getting the most for your money at all times.
 Instead of running to the store every time you run out of a particular item, it's better to take a systematic approach to shopping.
 Steps you can take to get the best value for your dollars include:

 - Invest in energy efficient light bulbs to save money on power bills.

 - Improve home insulation and use energy conservation kits to reduce heating and cooling bills.

 - Plan meals around seasonal and "on sale" groceries.

 - Submit available rebate offers for products you use regularly.

 - Use coupons when they truly represent a saving opportunity.